Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

                         a two-replica service running on the same node while another node sits idle.
 Off by default, because it inspects the task placement of every checked service and adds one call per service.
-Default: False -c, --critical CRIT   CRIT threshold for the percentage of expected tasks that are running, compared as a Nagios range.
+  -c, --critical CRIT   CRIT threshold for the percentage of expected tasks
+                        that are running, compared as a Nagios range.
 Default:
                         50: (crit when fewer than 50% of the expected tasks